hallvardnmbu/ecosystem/src/biosim/missing_and_ideas.md

 Plotting pycharm
 ----------------
-* call plot at the end of the simulation, dont call it 350 times!
+* call plot at the end of the simulation, don't call it 350 times!
   - call plot once and update data 350 times
     - see plot_update.py
 * fig.canas.flush_events()  # flush the GUI events